WordPress Optimize

 }

-If a request comes in and the request resource is NOT in your whitelist above, the server returns a 403 error (Forbidden).
+If a request now comes in and the request resource is NOT at the top of your whitelist, the server returns a 403 error (Forbidden).

 Other methods to prevent hotlinking

-There are numerous security plugins in the official WordPress plugin directory that you can use to prevent hotlinking - for example All In One WP Security & Firewall.
-With Raidboxes, you can also prevent hotlinking via the CORS header in the settings of your box.
-If you have any questions about the header config of your box, please contact our support team.
+There are numerous security plugins in the official WordPress plugin directory with which you can prevent hotlinking – for example All In One WP Security & Firewall.
+With raidboxes you can also prevent hotlinking via the CORS header in the settings of your box.
+If you have any questions about the Config header of your box, please contact us in support.

 “And what about CDN?”

-To make a long story short: A CDN makes the most sense if your users are geographically dispersed.
+To cut a long story short: A CDN makes the most sense if your users are geographically dispersed.
 For example, if you have customers in Central Europe, South America and Australia.
-If your core target group is limited to one country, you can directly discard a CDN for WordPress optimization.
+If your core target group is limited to one country, you can directly discard a CDN for WordPress optimisation.

-Incidentally, WordPress developer Ernesto Ruge has written a very nice article on the problem, which I can only recommend to you.
+Incidentally, WordPress developer Ernesto Ruge has written a very nice article about this problem, which I can only recommend to you.

-Conclusion: Don't be afraid of seemingly complicated optimization steps
+Conclusion: Don’t be afraid of seemingly complicated optimisation steps

 There is often a reluctance to deal with areas where it is particularly easy to save loading time, or they are neglected.
 Others, however, such as CDN, come up again and again during consultations, although they usually have no effect on the loading time of the website.

-Therefore, I can only advise you to focus on the "low hanging fruits" of WordPress performance optimization first.
+I can therefore only advise you to focus on the “low hanging fruits” of WordPress performance optimisation first.
 Because with relatively little effort, you can already make great progress in reducing your loading time.
-Even if you're a layperson.
+Even if you’re a layperson.

 So don’t be put off by the advice of tools such as Google PageSpeed Insights.

-At its core, load time optimization is only about a few areas:
+Because at its core, load time optimisation is only about a few areas:

 • Reduce the size of your website